williamsnash/williamsnash.portfolio/Alles! CTF 2021/_posts/2021-09-03-Sanity-check.md

 ---

 Just request a session.
 Then go to robot.txt
-A pretty common file.
+<br>A pretty common file.
 The file has the flag